 The learning & Growth perspective seems to be the hardest to measure.
 Are there standard measurements for training or growing expertise that can be leveraged?

-The best way for getting learning and growth moving into the next stratosphere is to have coaching alive and well.
+Firstly I do not like the wording “Learning & Growth” it should be “Learning and Innovation”.
+The best way for getting learning moving into the next stratosphere is to have coaching alive and well.
 To have recognition’s as a daily/weekly.
 To have mentor-ship alive and well, available for all senior, middle management, and supervisors.
 To have a buddy system for all new employees.
 To monitor, not past training, but future committed training by employees.
-Because as we all know, 20% of our staff takes 80% of our training budget.
+Because as we all know, 20% of our staff take 80% of our training budget.
 This misallocation has got to change.